AliceO2Group/ReadoutCard/README.md

 feel free to skip ahead to the section "Python interface" for the most convenient way to do so.

 The library currently supports the C-RORC and CRU cards.
-It also provides a software-based dummy card (see the section "Dummy implementation" for more details).

 `*` *Formerly known as the RORC module*